cdwertmann/redmine_wiki_r_plugin/README.md

 The plugin has been tested with Redmine 1.0.2 on Ubuntu Linux.

-The plugin depends on R and xvfb and looks for them in */usr/bin/xvfb-run* and */usr/bin/R* respectively.
+It depends on R and xvfb and looks for them in */usr/bin/xvfb-run* and */usr/bin/R* respectively.

 You need to patch Redmine, otherwise you can't have commas in your R scripts.